 Adwords requires you to install a code on your website.
 You can get this code in your Adwords or Google Analytics account.
 The code writes tracking data into a cookie on the client’s computer.
 When he leaves your site without purchasing anything, a similar code on other sites displaying Google ads will read this cookie.
 It will then show ads based on the tracking data contained in the cookie.
 This offers ad personalization as well as serves to remarket products to leads and customers.

 Facebook uses an “ad pixel” for this purpose.
 Its role is similar to the Google Adwords code.
 You need to copy the pixel code from your Facebook ads account and install it on your website.

 If the user is logged in to his Facebook account, the pixel code captures his email address.
-Majority of Facebook users are already logged in to Facebook on their computers or on their mobiles.
+The majority of Facebook users are already logged in to Facebook on their computers or their mobiles.
 This increases the effectiveness of the pixel.

 These email addresses can then be used to serve remarketing ads across Facebook and Instagram.